AbdoInsane/Codexion/README.md

 - Deadlock prevention:
     Deadlock happens when multiple threads wait for each other to release a resource.

-    In our matter, it happens when all coders take their left/right dongle and wait for the other to release it This way all coders will be stuck waiting for each other to release the dongle And it will never happen, thats the *deadlock*.
+    In our matter, it happens when all coders take their left dongle and wait for the right dongle to be released, while the right dongle is held by another coder who is also waiting for their right dongle.
-    There are several ways to prevent it, but i only used one.
+    This circular wait causes all coders to be stuck indefinitely — the classic *deadlock*.

+    To prevent this, the program uses staggered thread startup:
     - reverse acquisition order:
         A very simple and effective technique, is the reverse the acquisition order for the last coder in the table.
         It works because the last coder breaks the circle by requesting the other dongle.
+    - Even-indexed coders are started first, then odd-indexed coders.
+    - This breaks the symmetry so not all coders attempt to acquire their left dongle simultaneously.
+    - Combined with the scheduler's queue, this ensures at least one coder can always acquire both dongles.

 - Starvation prevention (FIFO/EDF scheduling):
     Starvation happens when a thread is not given the CPU time it needs to complete its task.